Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 ~ New students are welcome to attend one free introductory class! ~

 Learn basic postures of tai chi form found in the first third of Cheng Man-Ch’ing form.
 Learn to relax and deepen the mind-body connection of your body and apply core principles of tai chi such as balance, sinking, rooting and dynamic structure.
-Learn pre-liminary practices to allow a free flow of movement such as traditional silk-reeling exercises, standing (Wu-ji) and moving meditation and chi exercises.
+Learn pre-liminary practices to allow a free flow of movement such as tai chi walking, traditional silk-reeling exercises, standing (Wu-ji) and moving meditation and chi exercises.
 Introduction to two-person sensing hands to apply core tai chi principles, listening and sensitivity with a partner.

 Santa Fe Push Hands Club

 “Jill’s Push Hands Club is always one of the highlights of my week.
 It’s an opportunity to exchange ideas and practice with Tai Chi players from different backgrounds and different teachers in the Santa Fe area.
-Thank you Jill!”
+Thank you, Jill!”

 -Rick Von Kaenel, Santa Fe

-Tai Chi Meets in the Park & Push Hands in the Park
+Tai Chi Meets in the Park

-Tai Chi Class Location
+Tai Chi Class Schedule

-Rose Park
+Map of Rose Park

 Private Lessons